Psychiatrists in Cedar Rapids, IA

 Jeanne-Marie is a board-certified Psychiatric Nurse Practitioner who enjoys working with individuals aged 8 and older.
 No referrals are needed and accepting new clients.
 She takes time to listen to her patient's concerns to work towards their overall goals.
 She uses a holistic approach incorporating trauma-informed care, empathy, and compassion to treat the whole person with traditional medicine.

-If you’re feeling stuck, overwhelmed, or worn down by symptoms that just won’t improve, please know you’re not alone.
-With over 10 years of experience in healthcare and psychiatric care, I’m here to listen with kindness to help you uncover the deeper roots of what you’re facing.
-I offer pharmacogenetic testing to help tailor your medications to your unique biology, making treatment more precise and reducing frustrating trial and error.
-Whether it’s anxiety, depression, bipolar disorder, ADHD, OCD, or trauma, we’ll work together to help you feel more balanced, connected, and hopeful again.
+Feeling stuck, overwhelmed, or worn down by symptoms that won’t improve?
+You’re not alone and real support is possible.
+With 10+ years in healthcare and psychiatric care, I offer a compassionate, personalized approach to uncover the root causes of what you're facing.
+I offer pharmacogenetic testing to match medications to your unique biology, reducing trial and error.
+Whether it’s anxiety, depression, bipolar disorder, ADHD, OCD, or trauma, we’ll work together to help you feel more balanced, connected, and hopeful.

-If you’re feeling stuck, overwhelmed, or worn down by symptoms that just won’t improve, please know you’re not alone.
-With over 10 years of experience in healthcare and psychiatric care, I’m here to listen with kindness to help you uncover the deeper roots of what you’re facing.
-I offer pharmacogenetic testing to help tailor your medications to your unique biology, making treatment more precise and reducing frustrating trial and error.
-Whether it’s anxiety, depression, bipolar disorder, ADHD, OCD, or trauma, we’ll work together to help you feel more balanced, connected, and hopeful again.
+Feeling stuck, overwhelmed, or worn down by symptoms that won’t improve?
+You’re not alone and real support is possible.
+With 10+ years in healthcare and psychiatric care, I offer a compassionate, personalized approach to uncover the root causes of what you're facing.
+I offer pharmacogenetic testing to match medications to your unique biology, reducing trial and error.
+Whether it’s anxiety, depression, bipolar disorder, ADHD, OCD, or trauma, we’ll work together to help you feel more balanced, connected, and hopeful.

+Accepting NEW patients, can get new patients in within a WEEK!
 Telemedicine, treating most psychiatric conditions.
 We also offer personalized ADHD diagnosis and treatment, treatment for depression, anxiety, OCD, PTSD, as well as some addiction and substance abuse!
+We accept most insurances and have discount self pay options.
+We offer comprehensive assessments and customized treatment plans, we work hard to improve your quality of life.

+Accepting NEW patients, can get new patients in within a WEEK!
 Telemedicine, treating most psychiatric conditions.
 We also offer personalized ADHD diagnosis and treatment, treatment for depression, anxiety, OCD, PTSD, as well as some addiction and substance abuse!
+We accept most insurances and have discount self pay options.
+We offer comprehensive assessments and customized treatment plans, we work hard to improve your quality of life.

 See more therapy options for Cedar Rapids